 Anything else I should know about Parasitic STIs?

 Parasitic STIs can seem a little creepy, but not to fear!
-Parasitic STIs are pretty easy to treat, and not a big deal at all.
-Everyone lives with dust mites and other small animals on their body, these ones are just more annoying.
+They are pretty easy to treat, and not a big deal at all.
+Everyone lives with dust mites and other small animals on their body; these ones are just more annoying.
 Like many STIs, they can carry a lot of stigma, and people can look down on people who have them.
 This culture can make it hard to deal with having them when you learn you do.
 Know that they are a lot like other parasites people can have.
 And most people who have had sex have put themselves at risk for them during their lives!
 Getting a parasitic STI doesn’t make someone less clean, and anyone who gets one deserves understanding and treatment without shame.